Network Rightsizing for Growing MPOs, Counties, & Cities

 By Mike Brown, PE, AICP

-From 1960 to 2050, America has planned 90-years of time.
-With so much planning, why are metro regions so congested?
+From 1960 to 2050, America has now planned 90-years of transportation.
+So why are metro regions so congested?
 Largely because that 90-years was planned 20-30-years at a time.
-We often under-estimate demand at the "horizon year," and whatever does work in that year gets overwhelmed shortly thereafter.
+We often under-estimate growth at the "horizon year," and we completely ignore post-horizon growth!
 We simply don’t “Plan Ahead” far enough!
 All growing regions would do well to “begin with the end in mind.”
-Create a multimodal “Master Architecture” that will work well at build-out, even if that might be well beyond the horizon.
+How?
+Create a multimodal “Master Architecture” that will work well at build-out, even if that may be REALLY far away.
 Then select projects for your 30-year fiscally constrained plan from your preservation architecture.

 Urban Innovators developed the Network Rightsizing approach that was recently published in the Transportation Research Board's NCHRP 917 guidebook on rightsizing.
 The approach was featured, along with seven rightsizing strategies, in Planning Magazine.